Observables in Quantum Mechanics and the Importance of Self-adjointness

-The explanation of the above paradoxes is different for different types of interval: depending on the type of the interval, either a SA momentum operator does not exist, or it exist but has no eigenvectors, or even if such vectors exist, they do not belong to the domain of the operator $\hat{p}\hat{x}$.
-In addition, in the case of a semi-axial or a finite interval, the canonical commutation relation together with the uncertainty principle do not hold.
-Actually the very concept of calculating commutation relations for unbounded operators is not well defined \cite{Cintio}.
+The resolution of these apparent paradoxes is different for different types of interval.
+Namely, depending on the type of the interval (finite, semi-finite or infinite), either a SA momentum operator does not exist, or it exists but has no eigenvectors, or even if such vectors exist, they do not belong to the domain of the operator $\hat{p}\hat{x}$.
+Therefore, in order to encounter aforementioned paradoxes, the knowledge about the domain of the operators is crucial and unavoidable in practical calculations.
+In addition, one can easily see that for the case of a semi-finite or finite interval, the canonical commutation relation \eqref{cancom} and the uncertainty principle \eqref{hup} are in contradiction.
+Actually the origin of the problem is that we are dealing with unbounded operators and the very concept of calculating commutation relations for unbounded operators is not well defined \cite{Cintio}.